awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 1. In the **Name** field, specify a name\.

 1. In the **Document** list, choose the option next to a document name\.
 Note the document type\.
 This procedure applies to `Command` and `Policy` documents\.
-For information about creating an association that uses an Automation runbook, see [Running automations with triggers using State Manager](automation-sm-target.md)\.
+For information about creating an association that uses an Automation runbook, see [Run automations with State Manager associations](automation-sm-target.md)\.
 **Important**
 State Manager doesn't support running associations that use a new version of a document if that document is shared from another account\.
 State Manager always runs the `default` version of a document if shared from another account, even though the Systems Manager console shows that a new version was processed\.
 If you want to run an association using a new version of a document shared form another account, you must set the document version to `default`\.